Chemistry Assistant Professor

 A valid California Community College Instructor Credential authorizing full-time instruction in chemistry;

-The equivalent.
 If you do not possess the EXACT minimum qualifications (i.e., you do not possess the exact degree listed) and believe that you meet the minimum qualifications via equivalency, please fill out the equivalency form in the document section of the online application.
-Additionally, if you are unsure that you meet the minimum qualifications, please fill out the equivalency petition.
+Additionally, if you are unsure that you meet the minimum qualifications, please fill out the equivalency form.

 1. Demonstrated commitment to student learning and to the success of all students in the open-access learning environment of a community college;